Mangopay/mangopay2-net-sdk/README.md

 Installation and package dependencies
 -------------------------------------------------
-SDK has been written in C#, for .NET Framework 4.5 and has 3 dependencies on external packages.
+SDK has been written in C# 6.0, for .NET Framework 4.5 and has 3 dependencies on external packages.
 These dependencies are:
 - Common.Logging library (version 3.1.0)
 - Json.NET (version 6.0.3)
 - RestSharp (version 104.4.0)